-Passenger Airbag ON
+Passenger airbag ON

-Refer to the information on "Child safety: deactivating/activating the front passenger airbag" in Section 1.
+Please refer to the information

+on "Child safety: deactivating/activating

+the front passenger airbag" in Section 1.

-Passenger Airbag OFF
+Passenger airbag OFF

-Refer to the information on "Child safety: deactivating/activating the front passenger airbag" in Section 1).
+Please refer to the information

+on "Child safety: deactivating/activating

+the front passenger airbag" in Section 1.